onelogin/terraform-provider-onelogin/README.md

 - name [string]: the name should match one of the properties to filter by.
 The following property names are supported: tab_id, auth_method_description, name, auth_method, allow_assumed_signin, created_at, notes, visible, policy_id, id, brand_id, updated_at, connector_id, description, icon_url, login_config,
 - values [array of string]: Values to filter by (only one value is supported at the moment).

-\*_Note:_-If more or less than a single match is returned by the search, Terraform will fail.
+**Note:** If more or less than a single match is returned by the search, Terraform will fail.
 Ensure that your search is specific enough to return a single result only.

 #### Attributes Reference